 As at 14 June 2020 MDM was the second lowest in contacting the disease with Vhembe being the lowest.
 National Treasury allocated additional MIG grant for Covid 19 projects.
 Mopani as the water authority had to ensure substantial investment in water provision as a results of Covid 19.
-Short and long term water projects were prioritized for more resouces.
-Although for most of the time the vaccine was not discovered, South Africans had to adher to life style safety protocols to minimize the spread of the covid-19.
-Consequently MDM experienced infection rates decreasing in line with other areas in the country.
-Economic activities resumed although reservatly.
-Currently the situation has become normal under "new normal".
+Short and long term water projects were prioritized for more resouces as would appear in page 259.